darrylsmith-delivery-expert/unidays-delivery-playbook/dora-metrics-and-improvement.md

 # DORA Metrics and Continuous Improvement
+> How I use DORA metrics to create a data-driven culture of continuous improvement.

 ## Why Metrics Matter
 DORA metrics provide a clear, data-driven view of engineering performance.
 By measuring these consistently, teams can move from anecdotal discussions about “speed” to meaningful, actionable insights.